Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Greece’s remote Region of Eastern Macedonia and Thrace (EMT) shares borders with Turkey and Bulgaria.

 Agriculture and viniculture have always been crucial to the economy here.
-Tsipouro brandy is a Greek Protected Designation of Origin (PDO) spirit.
-Sericulture (silk) also supports EMT’s ancient traditions.
+Tsipouro brandy is a Greek Protected Designation of Origin (PDO) spirit from EMT.

-The pristine natural environment, together with traditional culture, draws visitors to this area of the Balkans.
+The pristine natural environment, together with traditional culture, draws visitors to this area of the Balkans far off the beaten path.

 Dadia-Lefkimi-Soufli National Park